 [Pre-Broadcast Streaming Started] -> [Stream Count Down] -> [Transitioning to Live] -> [Verifying Live] -> [Streaming Started].

 As mentioned above the restarting timer is the best way to verify that your broadcast has started.
 This is also a helpful item to keep an eye on during your broadcast.
 If you don’t see this timer ticking up you are not live.
-If you were to run into an issue and the stream stopped it would be an obvious event however seeing the timer ticking is a good thing to keep an eye on to ensure confidence that your broadcast is still alive and breathing.
+If you were to run into an issue and the stream stopped it would be an obvious event however seeing the timer ticking is a good thing to keep an eye on to ensure confidence that your broadcast is still live.

 If you find yourself at 150 seconds or worse behind live your internet speed may have dropped significantly or dropped out completely.
 Production Truck will try to stay live for as long as it can; However when it reaches ~300 seconds behind live, it may kill the stream as it isn’t able to keep up.
 At this point you should run a speed test to check your speed.

 Once you go live, you’ll want to check the broadcast by clicking on the “View in normal player” link.
 This will let you watch the broadcast as a normal viewer with the Network ID and any ads that accompany your video.
 Checking your broadcast by watching as a normal viewer adds a ton of confidence because you’ve seen first hand that the broadcast is available and working for the public.
-We understand that you’re doing a thousand things when you’re starting a broadcast, but having yourself or another team member spend 60 seconds to verify the broadcast will be a confidence boost to your team.
+We understand that producing can be quite consuming, but having yourself or another team member spend 60 seconds to verify the broadcast will be a confidence boost to your team.

 During peak hours we work to make sure that everything that is live stays live.
 If we see an issue with a broadcast not starting on time or if it seems like you may be having issues, we will reach out to help in any way we can.
 However if you see an issue before we do you can always call us to have us take a look at the situation.
-Our support team is available at (855) 812-2740.
+Our support team is available at (859)-215-7979.

 Production Truck has some awesome tools to create high quality content but at it’s core it’s still an encoder.
 We want to help make sure that your well crafted content is successful in reaching your viewers.